Meet Pamela

 What skills do you need?
 How can you develop your identity, find your voice, and present the best version of yourself?

-Whether you’re a prospective graduate student trying to decide if a PhD is right for you, a new student starting your program, or a faculty member or academic professional looking to expand your portfolio, I am here to help you make the most of your opportunities.
-Schedule a one-on-one coaching session today, and bring my expertise into conversation with your unique experience.
+Whether you’re a prospective graduate student trying to decide if a PhD is right for you (or wanting support with your application materials), a new student starting your program, or a faculty member or academic professional looking to expand your portfolio, I am here to help you make the most of your opportunities.
+Schedule a coaching session or book a workshop for your group, and bring my expertise into conversation with your unique needs and experience.

 Meet my Partners